dietcokechan/Kmyt-Prototype/README.md

 # Kmyt-Prototype
-An educational RPG game demo developed for university
+An educational adventure game demo developed for university